Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Run Evalaution in cloud:

-To run evaluation in cloud following are needed:
+To run evaluation in cloud the following are needed:

 - Evaluators
 - Data to be evaluated